LevelUpInTech/LevelUpTeam/README.md

 ### Hi there 👋

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->
+Hello, my name is Weiping Zhang.
+I live in Toronto, Canada.
+So happy to meet you all.

-Find out more about me & feel free to connect with me here:
+Find out more about me & feel free to connect with me here: linkedin.com/in/weipingzh
 <!-- Replace the fields below with the information requested.
 Remember to remove the encapsulating <> characters.
 For spaces in names, use %20 (e.g. Broadus%20Palmer) -->

 [![Linkedin Badge](https://img.shields.io/badge/-Broadus%20Palmer-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/levelupwithbroadus/)](https://www.linkedin.com/in/levelupwithbroadus/)